 - 1.4.1.
 Members of World Archery shall be: - Member Associations; - Continental Associations; - Associate International Federations; - Associate Members. - 1.4.2.
 Member Associations shall be National Archery Associations, one only from each country or territory. - 1.4.2.1.
 The name of a Member Association shall identify its country or territory. - 1.4.2.2.
 Member Associations and Continental Associations shall recognise World Archery as the International Federation for Archery representing the World Archery objectives.
 Members shall be bound by its Rules, shall submit to its jurisdiction in World Archery matters and shall undertake to promote its goals.
 Members, their officers and athletes, shall be bound by the Constitution and Rules including the Code of Ethics and Conduct. - 1.4.2.3.
-No discrimination shall be allowed against any country, association or person on grounds of gender, disability, race, religion or politics. - 1.4.3.
+No discrimination shall be allowed against any country, association or person on grounds of gender, disability, race, religion or politics. - 1.4.2.4.
+Member Associations must manage their internal affairs with total independence and ensure that no third party interferes in their operations.
+They must remain autonomous and resist all political, religious and financial pressure which may infringe their commitment to abide by the Constitution of World Archery.
+Any external form of interference or attempt to interfere must be reported to World Archery.
+Member Associations must make provision for an election or interim appointment system that ensures a complete independence of the Membership Associations vis-à-vis third parties.
+In particular, Member Associations shall not allow governments and other public authorities to appoint members of the governing bodies of such associations.
+This provision does not prevent a Member Association from deciding, for instance, that within its management committee a limited number of positions may be taken by government representatives without voting rights, while the members with voting rights must be appointed exclusively by the general assembly amongst candidates that are nominated exclusively by the members of the Member Association.
+Any Member Association whose decisions, elections and bodies that are not in compliance with this Article shall not be recognized by World Archery and may be suspended.

+- 1.4.3.
 Associate International Federations shall recognise World Archery as the International Federation representing World Archery matters internationally.
 They shall be bound by their agreement of co-operation with World Archery and shall submit to World Archery jurisdiction in World Archery matters and shall promote its goals.

 - 1.4.4.
 World Archery recognises one Continental Association for each of the following five areas:

 - Africa;

-- The Americas;
+- The Americas:

 - Asia;

 - Europe;

 - Oceania.